Jean de Florette

-The film was shot back to back with Manon des Sources, over a period of seven months.
+The film was shot back to back with Manon des sources, over a period of seven months.
 At the time the most expensive French film ever made, it was a great commercial and critical success, both domestically and internationally, and was nominated for eight César awards, and 10 BAFTAs.
 The success of the two films helped promote Provence as a tourist destination.

 Plot

 The story takes place outside a village in Provence, in the south of France, shortly after the First World War.
 Ugolin Soubeyran returns from his military service and throws himself into a project to grow carnations on his property in the mountains.
-His uncle César, referred to as Le Papet, meaning grandfather in the local dialect of French, is at first skeptical, but is convinced when the flowers get a good price at the market.
-They decide the project is worthy of expansion, and together they go to see the neighboring farmer, Pique-Bouffigue, to buy his land.
+His uncle César, referred to as Le Papet (meaning "the grandfather" in the local dialect), is at first skeptical; but is convinced when the flowers get a good price at the market.
+They decide the project is worthy of expansion, and together they go to see the neighbouring farmer, Pique-Bouffigue, to buy his land.
 The land in question is apparently dry, but Papet knows of a spring that could solve that problem.

-Pique-Bouffigue does not want to sell, and an altercation breaks out.
-In the fight, Pique-Bouffigue is killed.
-After the funeral, Papet and Ugolin plug the spring that could water the land and cover it with cement and earth.
+Pique-Bouffigue angrily refuses to sell, and an altercation breaks out.
+In the fight, Pique-Bouffigue is killed by Papet.
+After the funeral, Papet and Ugolin plug with cement and earth the spring that could water the land.
 Unknown to them, they are seen blocking the spring by a poacher.

-The property is inherited by Pique-Bouffigue's sister, Florette, who left the area long ago, but she dies very soon afterward and the inheritance goes to her son, Jean Cadoret, who is a tax collector and a hunchback.
+The property is inherited by Pique-Bouffigue's sister, Florette, who left the area long ago, but she dies very shortly afterwards and the inheritance goes to her son, Jean Cadoret, who works in the city as a tax collector.
 Ugolin, according to local custom, refers to him as Jean de Florette – Florette's Jean.
 To discourage Jean from taking up residence, Ugolin damages the roof of the house.

+Jean, who is hunchbacked, arrives with his wife, Aimée, and young daughter, Manon.
+He makes it clear that he has no intention of selling: having left the tax administration in order to live a more "authentic" life as a farmer, he wants to make the farm profitable within two years, breeding rabbits and growing their produce himself.
+Ugolin finds Jean likeable and strikes up a friendship of sorts with him, but keeps going along with his uncle's plans.
+Papet does not get acquainted with Jean - whom he only meets once, fleetingly, in the village - but observes him from afar cultivating his farm, and laughs at the city dweller's inexperience.